jakecsells/OpenGL-Projects/PA04/README.md

 Controls are removed for this lab.
 It is a show case of the model loader.

+So you don't have to go into the source code to change the name of the obj file, name your obj file: "test.obj".
+Or you can change the name of the obj file in the global variable **OBJ_FILE**.

 ###What I did

 I followed the tutorial that was given on the website.
 Most of the code